 Going by their past productions, the ensemble of neo-vaudevillian company PO PO MO CO are not afraid to get their hands - and minds - dirty when it comes to bringing their queer lensed physical comedy to life.
 As part of the Midsumma Festival, the company has bravely decided to unleash itself onto what is considered to be one of the most significant Australian plays in history.

 Written by Ray Lawler in 1955, Summer of the Seventeenth Doll takes place during the summer of 1953 and follows the events that impact the lives of six people.
-PO PO MO CO will be taking this script and delivering parts of it to various queer theatre companies in Melbourne and giving them free reign to reimagine their scenes in any way they see fit for their season of Summer of the 17th Doll.
+PO PO MO CO will be taking this script and delivering parts of it to various queer theatre companies in Melbourne and giving them free rein to reimagine their scenes in any way they see fit for their season of Summer of the 17th Doll.
 It's an idea that PO PO MO CO's Artistic Director Kimberley Twiner is very excited to watch unfold for a number of reasons.
 "We’re passionate about queer representation.
 We grew up with basically

 no one like us on stage or screen," she tells me.